The Future Scholar 529 Plan

 8:00 a.m. - 8:00 p.m.
 Eastern

-Your clients should consider the investment objectives, risks, charges and expenses associated with 529 plans before investing.
-Contact Columbia Threadneedle Investments for a Program Description, which provides this and other important information about the Future Scholar 529 College Savings Plan.
-The Program Description should be read carefully before investing.
-Your clients should also consider, before investing, whether their or the designated beneficiary’s home state offers any state tax or other benefits that are only available for investments in such state’s qualified tuition program.
+Please consider the investment objectives, risks, charges and expenses carefully before investing.
+Contact your financial advisor or visit columbiathreadneedle.com/us for an Advisor Plan program description or visit futurescholar.com for a Direct Plan Program Description, which contains this and other important information about the Future Scholar 529 College Savings Plan.
+Read it carefully before investing.
+You should also consider, before investing, whether the investor's or designated beneficiary's home state offers any state tax or other state benefits such as financial aid, scholarship funds and protection from creditors that are only available for investments in such state's qualified tuition program.

 Columbia Management Investment Distributors, Inc., member FINRA, is the distributor and underwriter for the Future Scholar 529 College Savings Plan Financial Advisor Program.
 The Office of State Treasurer of South Carolina (the State Treasurer) administers the Program and has selected Columbia Management Investment Advisers, LLC and Columbia Management Investment Distributors, Inc. (Columbia Management) as Program Manager.
 Columbia Management and its affiliates are responsible for providing certain administrative, recordkeeping and investment services, and for the marketing of the Program.
 Columbia Management is not affiliated with the State Treasurer.

 Columbia Threadneedle Investments does not offer tax or legal advice.
 Consult with a tax advisor or attorney.